1900 Belgian general election

 Full general elections were held in Belgium on 27 May 1900.

-They were the first elections under a proportional system (using the D'Hondt method) instead of a majority system.
-Belgium became the first country to adopt proportional representation as basis of its electoral system.
-To make the system possible, smaller electoral districts (arrondissements) were grouped into a single electoral district (a group of arrondissements).
-The introduction of proportional representation was beneficial to the Liberal Party, which significantly increased its number of seats.
-The Liberal Party previously suffered losses after the introduction of universal suffrage in 1894.
+They were the first elections under a proportional system (using the D'Hondt method) instead of a majority system, with Belgium becoming the first country in the world to adopt proportional representation for parliamentary elections.
+Single-member constituencies were replaced with multi-member constituencies of between three and eighteen seats.

-The Catholic Party thus lost seats but retained its absolute majority, with 86 of the 152 seats in the Chamber of Representatives and 44 of the 76 seats in the Senate.
+The introduction of proportional representation was beneficial to the Liberal Party, which took significantly more seats.
+Although the Catholic Party lost seats, it retained its absolute majority, winning 86 of the 152 seats in the Chamber of Representatives and 44 of the 76 seats in the Senate.